-In May 2022, we announced our intent to initiate, in the third quarter of 2022, a global pivotal Phase 3 randomized, double-blind, placebocontrolled clinical trial to evaluate the efficacy and safety of efzofitimod in patients with pulmonary sarcoidosis (the EFZO-FITTM study).
-The EFZO-FITTM study is a 52-week study consisting of three parallel cohorts randomized equally to either 3.0 mg/kg or 5.0 mg/kg of efzofitimod or placebo dosed intravenously once a month for a total of 12 doses.
-The study intends to enroll 264 subjects with pulmonary sarcoidosis at multiple centers in North America, Europe and Japan.
+In February 2022, we met with the FDA in an end-of-Phase 2 meeting to discuss our plans for subsequent clinical development and path to registration for efzofitimod for pulmonary sarcoidosis.
+Subsequently, we initiated a global pivotal Phase 3 randomized, double-blind, placebo-controlled clinical trial to evaluate the efficacy and safety of efzofitimod in patients with pulmonary sarcoidosis (the EFZO-FIT study).
+The EFZO-FIT study is a 52-week study consisting of three parallel cohorts randomized equally to either 3.0 mg/kg or 5.0 mg/kg of efzofitimod or placebo dosed intravenously once a month for a total of 12 doses.
+The study is currently enrolling and intends to enroll 264 subjects with pulmonary sarcoidosis at multiple centers in the United States, Europe and Japan.
 The trial design incorporates a forced steroid taper.
 The primary endpoint of the study is steroid reduction.
 Secondary endpoints include measures of lung function and sarcoidosis symptoms.
-To date, since our announcement in May 2022, we have had multiple interactions with regulatory authorities in the United States, European Union and Japan along with the submission of study protocol and clinical trial applications to regulatory authorities, ethics committees and institutional review boards.
-In addition, site selection, qualification and initiations for several trial sites have occurred, as well as an investigator meeting for U.S. sites.
-We are on track to enroll the first patient in this study in the third quarter of 2022.
+In September 2022, we dosed the first patient in this study.